 The Yerkes-Dodson law states that as arousal increases, the ability of an organism to complete a difficult task initially increases, then hits a maximum, then decreases (Yerkes & Dodson, 1908).
-This relationship is commonly represented with an inverted U-shaped curve with “arousal” on the x-axis and “ability” or “performance” on the y-axis, as shown in Figure 13.
+This relationship is commonly represented with an inverted U-shaped curve with “arousal” on the x-axis and “ability” or “performance” on the y-axis, as shown in Figure 2.
+The Yerkes-Dodson law has been applied in numerous environments, including predicting which obese children will lose weight (Johnston, Moreno, Regas, Tyler & Foreyt, 2012), describing how cognitive abilities vary in response to psychostimulants (Wood, Sage, Shuman & Anagnostaras, 2014), and explaining how the validity of witness testimony changes with the nature of the crime (Roberts, 2014).